Yingrjimsch/sf-crime-classification/README.md

 ## Results

 While the process of data analysing, choosing a model and trying to improve it was enjoyable for our team.
-The troubleshooting and not understanding certain side effects and details of keras handling was frustrating in the end (see Neural Network training).
+The troubleshooting and not understanding certain side effects and details of keras handling was a little bit frustrating in the end (see Neural Network training).

 In the image below you can see our final [Kaggle](https://www.kaggle.com/competitions/sf-crime/ "kaggle") score:

 ![Results_Kaggle](./img/Results_Kaggle.png)

+## What's next?
+If there were more time, the next steps would be to try to understand our probability problem completely and solve it.
+After that, we would try to optimize the class weightings, since they might not fit the test data.
+Finally, we could generate new features, feature combinations or more data, so that the neural network can be trained more optimally.

 ## References